 The device barometer is also not totally reliable as manufacturers do not use high quality components in this section, but it usually has a fairly stable behaviour between different devices.

-From a sports operation point of view the barometric altimeter is perfectly useful.
-The graphs are "drawn" correctly (in the sense that when you go up the graph shows a slope, and when you go down it shows a descent) and the accumulated meters are quite accurate.
+From a sports performance point of view the barometric altimeter is perfectly useful.
+The graphs "draw" correctly (in the sense that when you ascend the graph shows a slope, and when you descend it shows a descent) and the accumulated meters are quite accurate.